Dhabi966/JTProGen/README.md

 ![Github licence](http://img.shields.io/badge/License-Apache2.0-green.svg)

 ## Description
-This app is designed to create a team profile based on user inputs and displays that information in a generated HTML page.
+This app is designed to create a team profile based on user inputs and displays that information in a generated HTML page that displays summaries for each person.

 ## Table of Contents
 * [Installation](#installation)